Stratigos/dailydoseofdio/README.md

-# DDoD - Daily Dose of Dio #
+# DDoD - Daily Dose of Dio

-Yii2 Beta Advanced Application
+Yii2 Beta Advanced Application, which creates a CMS and resulting user-facing blog for discussing the awesome and enigmatic human being Ronnie James Dio.
+The frontend features responsive design with a mobile friendly UI.
+The backend utilizes Amazon S3 services for image uploads, several other community widgets, such as DateTime pickers, Selectize tag attribution, and the Summernote editor (see the `composer.json` file for more info).

 ...Under Construction...